foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

 If this does not have the expected scopes, the Factory Owner/Admin may need to add the user to a proper Team with the wanted scopes.

 * If this returns the expected scopes, verify if the proper scopes are also set for the private token set at https://app.foundries.io/settings/credentials/.
+You may also verify the credential expiration date.

 .. tip::

    It is possible to add scopes for an existing token.
    After editing a token, refresh the fioctl access with ``fioctl login --refresh-access-token``.

+* Doing ``fioctl logout`` then ``fioctl login`` can recover from cases where the credentials are badly set.

 Updates To etc
 ^^^^^^^^^^^^^^